apache/shenyu-website/blog/RegisterCenter-SourceCode-Analysis-Http-Register.md

 }
 ```

+The two registration interfaces get the data well and call the `publish()` method to publish the data to the `Disruptor` queue.

-- ShenyuClientRegisterRepository#persistInterface()
+- `ShenyuServerRegisterRepository`

-`ShenyuClientRegisterRepository` is an interface to represent client-side data registration, and it has five implementation classes at present, each of which represents a registration method.
+The `ShenyuServerRegisterRepository` interface is a service registration interface, which has five implementation classes, indicating five types of registration.

-- `ConsulClientRegisterRepository`: client registration is achieved through `Consul`.
+- `ConsulServerRegisterRepository`: registration is achieved through `Consul`;
-- `EtcdClientRegisterRepository`: client registration through `Etcd`.
+- `EtcdServerRegisterRepository`: registration through `Etcd`.
+- `NacosServerRegisterRepository`: registration through `Nacos`.
-- `HttpClientRegisterRepository`: client registration via `Http`; `NacosClientRegisterRepository`: client registration via `Http`.
+- `ShenyuHttpRegistryController`: registration via `Http`; `ShenyuHttpRegistryController`: registration via `Http`.
-- `NacosClientRegisterRepository`: client registration via `Nacos`; `ZookeeperClientRegisterRepository`: client registration via `Nacos`.
-- `ZookeeperClientRegisterRepository`: client registration via `Zookeeper`.
+- `ZookeeperServerRegisterRepository`: registration through `Zookeeper`.

 ![](/img/activities/code-analysis-http-register/client-register-repository.png)

-As you can see from the diagram, the loading of the registry is done by means of `SPI`.
+As you can see from the diagram, the loading of the registry is done by means of SPI.
 This was mentioned earlier, and the specific class loading is done in the client-side generic configuration file by specifying the properties in the configuration file.

 ```java